 Don’t get me wrong!
 When one is not born as a heiress, married rich or won the lottery, one most likely is on a budget all life long.
 The budgets may look different depending on income, but the normal woman – even when she is a fashionista – does not buy a Hermes bag, Valentino skirt, Chanel jacket, Celine T-shirt and Burberry coat plus a Juste un clou de Cartier bangle out of their wallet on a day shopping with her girlfriend.
 On the contrary, the credit cards of most of us would be maxed out just by the Hermes bag, and would be immediately locked for any of the “low” price-tag items on the above list or even a Starbucks coffee.
 At least, mine would.Leave your credit card at home when clothes shopping.
 Just have cash in the amount of what your budget allows.
 Click To Tweet

-How to master to save when shopping
+How to Master to Save when Fashion Shopping

 Like all things in life, getting great clothes on the cheap means efforts.
 One has to learn how to find the best deal and how to shop like a pro.